Cindy and Barrett with RV in Montrose

 Monument Valley

-When trying to decide which type would be best for you, first ask yourself what you need in these three areas: lifestyle amenities, layout/floor plan, and length.
+When deciding which type would be best for you, first ask yourself what you need in these three areas: lifestyle amenities, layout/floor plan, and length.

 Lifestyle Amenities

 Do you only need the basics?
-If so, a pop-up trailer, van, or Class B vehicle could work just fine for you.
+If so, a pop-up trailer, van, or Class B vehicle could work just fine.

-Are you the type that wants to return from a day of outdoor adventure to a rig that feels “homey?”
-Then you would want to look more into Class As, Cs, fifth wheels, travel trailers, or toy haulers.
+Are you the type who wants to return from a day of outdoor adventure to a rig that feels “homey?”
+Then, it would be best to look more into Class As, Cs, fifth wheels, travel trailers, or toy haulers.

 Furthermore, if you plan on mostly staying in campgrounds or RV parks with power, any of those options above should work just fine.
-However, suppose you intend on boondocking often.
-In that case, you will need to consider the size of the rig’s holding tanks and off-grid electrical setup as well.
+However, if you intend on boondocking often, you will need to consider the size of the rig’s holding tanks and off-grid electrical setup.

 Layout / Floor Plan

 What kind of floor plan do you prefer?
-An important thing to ask yourself at this stage is how you plan to use your RV.
+To figure this out, ask yourself how you plan to use your RV.

 If you intend to live in it full-time, what would be most important in the kitchen or bathroom areas?
-How much separation do you want between your living area and your sleeping area, if any?
+How much separation do you want between your living and sleeping areas, if any?
 Would you like to have a lot of counter space?

-For us, we wanted the feeling of separate zones.
-Moreover, we knew we needed a unit with a rear living area that could be easily converted into an office area.
+We wanted the feeling of separate zones.
+Moreover, we knew we needed a unit with a rear living area that could be easily converted into an office.

 We fell in love with our rig because of the layout.

-We liked that the bedroom and bathroom were separated from the kitchen and dining area, which were also separated from the living room and office.
-We would be able to have spots to work, relax, cook, and sleep.
+We liked that the bedroom and bathroom were separated from the kitchen and dining area, as well as the living room and office.
+We could have spots to work, relax, cook, and sleep.
 And, for the most part, none of them would interfere with each other.

 More than that, a lot of countertop space was essential for us.
-Barrett intended on doing a lot of cooking, so the kitchen island and three countertops in our rig were another big part of why we fell in love with it.
+Barrett intended to do a lot of cooking, so the kitchen island and three countertops in our rig were another big part of why we fell in love with it.

 Make sure to take the time to consider what layout would work best for you.